ZIEss/MEFP-Net/README.md

-# MEFP-Net
-Skin lesion segmentation network
-The code is being sorted out, we will upload the code as soon as possible, please stay tuned！
+We have uploaded the main code of the model, and we will upload the other files after collating them!